ente-io/ente/web/docs/dependencies.md

 ## Media

+-   [ExifReader](https://github.com/mattiasw/ExifReader) is used for Exif
+    parsing.

--   [jszip](https://github.com/Stuk/jszip) is used for reading zip files in JavaScript (Live photos are zip files under the hood).
+-   [jszip](https://github.com/Stuk/jszip) is used for reading zip files in the web code (Live photos are zip files under the hood).
+Note that the desktop app uses also has a ZIP parser (that one supports streaming).

 -   [file-type](https://github.com/sindresorhus/file-type) is used for MIME type detection.
 We are at an old version 16.5.4 because v17 onwards the package